kjaisingh/Forecasting-March-Madness/README.md

 python createPredictions.py
 ~~~~~~~~

-6. Create a visual representations of the predictions made.
+6. Create a visual representation of the predictions made.
 ~~~~
 python createBracket.py
 ~~~~~~~~